ChicoBitcoinJoe/medao/README.md

 - bid graph

-Errors

-- throw a warning when web3 is not detected
-- throw a warning when mainnet vs testnet is detected

 Buttons

-- help/tutorial
 - transfer to vault (non critical)
 - weekly hours should show cooldown
 - vault address should be shown